arjinmc/Android-GuideView/README.md

                 .create();
 ```

-## GuideViewQueque
+## GuideViewQueue
-GuideViewQueque is a static queue for guideviews.It will show every GuideView you haved added in order and finally callback the OnFinallyDismissListener,it will be null when its jobs is done.
+GuideViewQueue is a static queue for guideviews.It will show every GuideView you haved added in order and finally callback the OnFinallyDismissListener,it will be null when its jobs is done.

 Here is a sample below:
 ```java